solarslurpi/mistbuddy-simple/README.md

 ## TL;DR

 MistBuddy Lite is a software package that provides automatic misting for your grow tent, lasting under a minute, repeating every minute.
 It does this by sending Power ON/OFF messages to a MistBuddy device.
-The UI is two FastAPI endpoints: one to start misting and one to stop misting.
+The UI consists of two FastAPI endpoints: one to start misting and one to stop misting.

 ### How it Works